tinacms/tina.io/content/blog/Tina-Joins-SSW.md

 author: Scott Gallant
 ---

-I’m happy to share that Tina has been acquired by [SSW](https://ssw.com.au/), an Australian software development company and long-time Tina customer.
+I’m excited to share that Tina has been acquired by [SSW](https://ssw.com.au/), an Australian software development company and long-time Tina customer.
 There will be no disruptions to our service and no action will be required by any of our users.

-Here's why I’m excited about Tina’s new home.

-Before the acquisition, we were operating on a tight budget and a skeleton crew of just 4 developers.
+Before the acquisition we were operating on a tight budget and a skeleton crew of just four developers.
 We were struggling to keep up with the needs of our customers and community.
+Now, we have the resources to bring Tina to the next level.

 SSW’s founder, Adam Cogan, is a big believer in our approach to content management.
 His company has been using TinaCMS on their site, [SSW.com.au](https://ssw.com.au/), since the early days of Tina.
 When he was interested in purchasing Tina, I asked him why and his answer stuck with me.
 He said, **“I just want the project to live forever”**.
 After spending more time with Adam and his team, it became obvious that they care deeply about open-source software and they are very aligned with our long-term vision of building a world-class CMS that supports Git.